On the structure of higher order quantum maps: The type functions

 \end{proof}

-The above diagram shows the chain and the corresponding comb in the case of quantum objects.
-Note that the causal ordering of the spaces in the comb goes down the chain, so the order is opposite.
+Using the above result and Example \ref{exm:free}, we find the quantum comb corresponding to a general chain of odd length $N$ with possibly nontrivial free inputs ($T_0=S_1\ne \emptyset$) and free outputs ($T_N=[n]\setminus S_N\ne\emptyset$).
+The chain and the comb are depicted below.
+Note that the causal ordering of the spaces in the comb goes down the chain, so it is opposite to the order of the chain.